skydom-io/jflo/README.md

     - `stdin`
     - `stdout`

-    `stdout` is JFlo's logical name for the payload output - and it's sent to system stdout by default.
+    `stdout` is JFlo's logical name for payload output - and it's sent to system stdout by default.
     *Nothing* besides payload output is sent to system stdout, so that piping JFlo (and other ETL) processes together can always take place without having to worry about interference from error, logging or instrumentation data.